 .

-(4) In the event of access by third parties to the goods subject to retention of title, the customer must immediately inform the third party of the provider's existing rights and inform the provider in full.
+(4) In the event of access by third parties to the goods subject to retention of title, the customer must inform the third party immediately of the existing rights of the supplier and inform the supplier in full.

 (5) The customer is obliged to store the goods subject to retention of title professionally and carefully and to insure them adequately against loss and damage.
 The customer shall also bear the risk of loss, damage and destruction of the goods subject to retention of title.